Determination

 sigmoidal model for the polymerase chain reaction and its application

-to high-capacity absolute quantitative real-time PCR
+absolute quantitative real-time PCR

 Robert